luckychoido/github_practice/hello.md

   cons2: needs force push

 ### go back with branch

 - pros 1 : can keep the commit
 - pros 2 : easy
 - cons : looks messy

+### revert

+- pros : can keep the commit
+- pros : basic
+- cons : conflict may happen